-Activ ity Activity specific standards P1 Activities P1-P18 listed under Rule 16.4.2.1.
+Activi ity Activity specific standards P1 Activities P1-P18 listed under Rule 16.4.2.1.
 Development shall comply with: a.
-The following Key Structuring Elements on the Industrial Park Zone (Wairakei Road) Outline Development Plan (Appendix 16.6.14): i.
+The location of the Key Structuring Elements on the Industrial Park Zone (Wairakei Road) Outline Development Plan (Appendix 16.6.14), being: i.
 Stormwater facility locations b.
-Built form standards in Rule 16.4.6.2, and Rule 16.4.3 unless specified otherwise in 16.4.6.2.
+Built form standards in Rule 16.4.6.2, and Rule 16.4.3 unless specified otherwise in 16.4.6.2. c.
+Activity specific standards in 16.4.2 for activities P1 to P18 (Refer to Rule RD2 of Rule 16.4.2.3 for any non-compliance) P2 Key Structuring Elements identified on the Outline Development Plan in Appendix 16.6.14 a.
+Development is to be in accordance with only those Key Structuring Elements specified in Rule 16.4.6.1.1 P1.

-Activity The Council's discretion shall be limited to the following matters: RD1 Activities P1-P18 in Rule 16.4.2.1 that do not comply with any one or more of the built form standards in 16.4.3, and any one or more of the built form standards for permitted activities in 16.4.6.2, unless otherwise specified in NC1 or NC4.
+Activity The Council's discretion shall be limited to the following matters: RD1 Activities P1-P18 in Rule 16.4.2.1 that do not comply with one or more of the built form standards in 16.4.6.2, unless otherwise specified in NC4.
 Refer to the relevant built form standard for provisions regarding notification and written approval.
-RD2 Any activity not complying with one or more of the Key Structuring Elements on the Industrial Park Zone (Wairakei Road Outline Development Plan in Appendix 16.6.14, as identified in Rule 16.4.6.1.1 P1.
-Any application for this activity shall not be publicly notified.
+As relevant to the breached built form standard: a.
+Minimum building setback from the boundary with a residential zone, residential property - 16.5.1.4 b.
+Sunlight and outlook at boundary with a residential zone, residential property and road - 16.5.1.5 c.
+Outdoor storage of materials - 16.5.1.6 d.
+Minimum building setback from the boundary with the Rural Urban Fringe Zone & Specific Purpose (School) Zone - 16.4.6.3.1 e.
+Landscaping in the Industrial Park Zone (Wairakei Road) - 16.4.6.3.2 f.
+Roading and access - 16.4.6.3.3 RD2 Any activity not complying with activity specific standard (a) of Rule 16.4.6.1.1 P1 and/or P2 Any application for this activity shall not be publicly notified. a.
+Outline development plan - 16.4.6.3.4

-Activity NC1 Any road or site access to Russley Road across the area defined on the Industrial Park Zone (Wairakei Road) Outline Development Plan in Appendix 16.6.14 as "No road or site access" NC2 Any activity which results in the instantaneous sewage flow from a site to exceed 0.09 l/s/ha.
+Activity NC1 Any new road or direct site access to Russley Road, defined on the Industrial Park Zone (Wairakei Road) Outline Development Plan in Appendix 16.6.14 as "No road or site access" NC2 Any activity which results in the instantaneous sewage flow from a site exceeding 0.09 l/s/ha.
+NC3 Any activity resulting in more than 10ha (excluding roads) of land within the Industrial Park Zone (Wairakei Road) Outline Development Plan area as defined in Appendix 16.6.14 being developed for permitted or consented activities before completion of: a. the upgrade of the intersection of Wooldridge Road and Harewood Road comprising traffic signal controls;

-NC3 Any activity resulting in more than 10ha (excluding roads) of land within the Industrial Park Zone (Wairakei Road) Outline Development Plan area being developed for permitted or consented activities before completion of: a. the upgrade of the intersection of Wooldridge Road and Harewood Road comprising traffic signal controls; b. the upgrade of the intersection of Stanleys Road and Harewood Road, comprising controls for managing right turning movements out of Stanleys Road.
+b. the upgrade of the intersection of Stanleys Road and Harewood Road comprising controls for managing right turning movements out of Stanleys Road.
 NC4 Any activity not complying with Rule 16.4.6.2.4 (Sewer infrastructure).